arpitbbhayani/articles/blogs/copy-on-write.md

 has all of its events fareing in a different way depending on which event was interefered with.

-modelling multiple timelines i.e. parallel universes could done with the help of CoW semantics, where instead of creating deep-copy of the entire universe, we apply CoW semantics and store references to unchanged items while copying the chunks that changed.
+modelling multiple timelines i.e. parallel universes could done with the help of CoW semantics, where instead of creating deep copy of the entire universe, we apply CoW semantics and store references to unchanged items while copying the chunks that changed.

 # Why shouldn't we Copy-on-Write